triptishetty21/triptishetty21/README.md

 ## Hi there 👋
+I am Tripti Shetty, a B.Tech student in Artificial Intelligence and Data Science.
+I'm passionate about exploring technology, coding, and continuously learning to improve my skills in AI and data science.

+🚀 About Me
+🎓 Pursuing B.Tech in AI and Data Science
+💻 Coding enthusiast with a focus on Python, C/C++, and JavaScript 🌱 Currently learning more about Data Science, SQL, and Web Development 🎯 Aiming to gain expertise in AI by the end of the year

+🌍 Find Me Here:
+LinkedIn: www.linkedin.com/in/tripti-shetty-a942a327b

+✨ Fun Fact
+I love combining my passion for technology and creativity, which often inspires me to build innovative tech projects and work on art in my free time.
 <!--
 **triptishetty21/triptishetty21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.